 Nerves are made up from many nerve fibres.
 Nerves come out of your brain and spinal cord and take messages to and from your muscles, skin, body organs and tissues.

-MS is thought to be an autoimmune disease.
-This means that cells of the immune system, which normally attack germs (bacteria, viruses, etc), attack part of your body.
-When the disease is active, parts of your immune system, mainly cells called T cells, attack the myelin sheath which surrounds your nerve fibres in the brain and spinal cord.
-This leads to small patches of inflammation.
+Multiple sclerosis (MS) is thought to be an autoimmune disease.
+This means that your immune system attacks your body instead of attacking germs (bacteria, viruses, etc)..
+When the multiple sclerosis is active, parts of your immune system, mainly cells called T cells, attack the myelin sheath which surrounds your nerve fibres in the brain and spinal cord (central nervous system).
+These types of conditions are called demyelinating diseases and they lead to small patches of inflammation.

 Something may trigger your immune system to act in this way.
 One theory is that a virus or another factor in the environment triggers your immune system if you have a certain genetic makeup.
 Your genetic makeup is the material inherited from your parents which controls various aspects of your body.